8. Optimise Your Google Shopping Campaigns

 Negative keywords are terms you don’t want ads to show for.
-For example, if you sell high-end, white wedding dresses, you will not want to show for terms such as “cheap”, “second hand”, and “blue”.
-Setting these as negative keywords prevents your dresses showing up for such searches.
+For example, if you sell high-end, white wedding dresses, you will want to avoid ads showing for terms such as “cheap”, “second hand”, and “blue” by adding them as negative keywords.

-If you’re familiar with text ads, you may know match types.
-Google Shopping uses match types for negative keywords exactly the same way.
-This is a breakdown of how the four match types are used:
+If you’re familiar with search campaigns, you know about keyword match types.
+Google Shopping uses match types for negative keywords the same way.
+This is a breakdown of how the three match types are used:

-- Negative exact match: Implementing a negative keyword by using square brackets around the word or phrase, tells Google to not show your ad for that exact search.
+- Negative exact match: Implement a negative exact keyword by using square brackets around the word or phrase.
+Google will not show your ad for that exact search.
 For example, if your negative keyword is [leather chaise lounge], your ads would not show for “leather chaise lounge”, but it would for “chaise lounge” and “blue chaise lounge”.

-- Negative phrase match: Where a negative phrase is written with quotation marks either side, your ads won’t show if the search query matches the negative in the same order.
+- Negative phrase match: Where a negative phrase is written with quotation marks either side, your ads won’t show if the search query contains all of those words in the same order.
 The ad would not run if the search query had extra words at the start or end of the phrase match.
 For example, if the negative keyword is “coffee table”, ads will show for “table coffee” but not “square coffee table”.

 - Negative broad-match: A negative broad-match keyword is the default used by entering the word or phrase with no other characters.
-It stops ads showing that contain all of the keyword terms in any order.
+The match-type stops ads showing when the query contains all of the keyword terms in any order.
 The ad may still run if the search contains some of the keyword terms.
-For example, if your negative broad keyword is blue tv, the ad will show for “black television stand”.
-The ad will not show for “blue 50cm tv stand”.
+For example, if your negative broad keyword is “blue tv”, the ad will show for “black television stand”, but not “blue 50cm tv stand”.

-Google note that for all match types, your ad may still show for variations of your negative keyword term.
-That is why it’s a good idea to revisit your search terms report to see what search terms are coming through your campaigns.
+Google notes that for all match types, your ad may still show for variations of your negative keyword term.
+That is why it’s a good idea to revisit your search terms report to see what search terms come through for your campaigns.